idealparable/BibleQ/HowToRead.md

 Of course, I'm describing a post-Fall perspective, but God of course foreknew that would happen, and in any case, the sense of land as the most "here" to humans makes sense.

-This suggests that the air is seen in a way comparable to the waters, and indeed, the Hebrew word for the heavens, shamayim (Ln shah-MAI-yeem), is said to be a combination of, or meant to resemble, the word for fire.
+This suggests that the air is seen in a way comparable to the waters, and indeed, the Hebrew word for the heavens, shamayim (Ln shah-MAI-yeem), is said to be a combination of, or meant to resemble, the word for fire and (it does include the same letters as) the word for water.

 At the very least, the word for water, seen shortly, is indeed mayim (Ln MAI-yeem; literally waters; -im (Ln eem) is the masculine plural suffix).